Chapter 7 Bankruptcy Creditor Interference

 The simple answer to this question is, “Yes, a great deal.”
 However, an experienced attorney can ensure your bankruptcy proceedings ultimately are successful, even if a specific creditor raises an issue with the discharge of their debt.
 You might be forced to pay that particular debt back, but you will still receive relief from bankruptcy.

 They key to a successful Chapter 7 bankruptcy is eliminating as much of your debt is possible.
-Ideally, you will owe nothing at the completion of your Chapter 7 and you can truly get that fresh start you expected.
+Ideally, you will owe nothing at the completion of your Chapter 7.
+In this case, you can truly get that fresh start you expected.

-Unfortunately, your creditors are not going to go willingly into the situation because it means they must take a loss on the money you owe them.
+Unfortunately, your creditors are not going to go willingly into the situation.
+That would mean they must take a loss on the money you owe them.

 Doing Your Part